-NOTICE When changing gear selection, always completely stop the vehicle and apply the brakes prior to moving the shift lever.
-Damage to the transmission may occur.
+NOTICE When changing gear selection, always completely stop the vehicle and apply the brakes prior to shifting.

 Stopping the Engine and Parking the Vehicle

 Avoid parking on steep slope as the vehicle may roll away.

 Always put the vehicle in PARK when stopped or parked to prevent rolling.